nlohmann/json/README.md

 Other aspects were not so important to us:

 - **Memory efficiency**.
 Each JSON object has an overhead of one pointer (the maximal size of a union) and one enumeration element (1 byte).
-We use the following C++ data types: `std::string` for strings, `int` or `double` for numbers, `std::map` for objects, `std::vector` for arrays, and `bool` for Booleans.
+We use the following C++ data types: `std::string` for strings, `int64_t` or `double` for numbers, `std::map` for objects, `std::vector` for arrays, and `bool` for Booleans.
 We know that there are more efficient ways to store the values, but we are happy enough right now.

 - **Speed**.
 We currently implement the parser as naive [recursive descent parser](http://en.wikipedia.org/wiki/Recursive_descent_parser) with hand coded string handling.
 It is fast enough, but a [LALR-parser](http://en.wikipedia.org/wiki/LALR_parser) with a decent regular expression processor should be even faster (but would consist of more files which makes the integration harder).